zamronypj/fano-app/README.md

     $ BUILD_TYPE=prod ./build.sh

-Build process will use compiler configuration defined in `fpc.cfg`, `build.cfg` and `build.prod.cfg`.
+Build process will use compiler configuration defined in `fano/fpc.cfg`, `build.cfg` and `build.prod.cfg`.

 #### Build for development environment

     $ BUILD_TYPE=dev ./build.sh

-Build process will use compiler configuration defined in `fpc.cfg`, `build.cfg` and `build.dev.cfg`.
+Build process will use compiler configuration defined in `fano/fpc.cfg`, `build.cfg` and `build.dev.cfg`.

 If `BUILD_TYPE` environment variable is not set, production environment will be assumed.